 Susanna Moodie: Roughing It in the Bush

-From the late Carol Shields and from Patrick Crowe from Xenophile Media, a new graphic novel illuminating Canadian settler history and the life of one of Canada's earliest female writers, with an introduction by Margaret Atwood.
+From the late Carol Shields and from Patrick Crowe from Xenophile Media, a new graphic novel illuminating Canadian pioneer history and the life of one of Canada's earliest female writers.

 Shields' long fascination with Moodie led her to collaborate on a screenplay with Patrick Crowe, which has now found its way to the world as a graphic novel.
 A talented adaptation by Willow Dawson and emotionally complex illustrations by Selena Goulding bring the words of the controversial and fascinating Susanna Moodie to life through the insightful personality of Carol Shields.
 Includes a rousing introduction by Margaret Atwood.

 Canadian Children's Book Centre's Best Books for Kids and Teens - Starred Selection - Fall 2016 2016 - Commended